Dan-Neri/To-Do-Project/ReadMe.md

         Check to make sure that you are able to view and update each piece of information on the My Account page and that it persists after logging out and coming back.

+#### Project Creation branch:
+    - Pull request merged
+    - Projects page has been created.
+Users view a list of their current projects on this page and create new ones.
+    - Project Information page has been created.
+Users are able to view and add information to the project workflow on this page.
+    - Each project starts with a To-Do list.
+Additional lists can be added to the project workflow.
+    - Multiple features can be added to each list as well.
+Each feature tracks the total number of user stories associated with it and how many of them are completed.
+    - Each user story can have multiple tasks associated with it.
+        A user story is considered completed when all of it's associated tasks are completed.
+    - Many changes have been made to the project filenames, structure and dependencies.
+Make sure to use the latest code and follow the setup instructions for details.

+#### Project Update branch
+    - Pull request Open
+    - Currently working on implementing both front and back end update methods for all components of the project workflow.
+Also working on drag and drop functionality for lists and features.

 Check **'Setup Instructions'** below for details on how to install and configure the project.
 Then follow **'Running Instructions'** to test out the app for yourself.
 Feel free message me at